 Applied Materials Inc. pages available today for free:

 Allowance for doubtful accounts receivable (bad debts) is a contra account which reduce the balance of the company’s gross accounts receivable.
 The relationship between the allowance and the balance in receivables should be relatively constant unless there is a change in the economy overall or a change in customer base.

 Accounting Policy on Receivables

 Applied maintains an allowance for doubtful accounts for estimated losses resulting from the inability of its customers to make required payments.
 This allowance is based on historical experience, credit evaluations, specific customer collection history and any customer-specific issues Applied has identified.
 Changes in circumstances, such as an unexpected material adverse change in a major customer’s ability to meet its financial obligation to Applied or its payment trends, may require Applied to further adjust its estimates of the recoverability of amounts due to Applied.
 Bad debt expense and any reversals are recorded in marketing and selling expenses in the Consolidated Statement of Operations.

 Allowance as a percentage of accounts receivable, gross = 100 × Allowance for doubtful accounts ÷ Accounts receivable, gross

 = 100 × ÷ =

-|Allowance as a percentage of accounts receivable, gross||Allowance for doubtful accounts divided by the gross accounts receivable.||Applied Materials Inc.’s allowance as a percentage of accounts receivable, gross declined from 2015 to 2016 and from 2016 to 2017.|
+|Allowance as a percentage of accounts receivable, gross||Allowance for doubtful accounts divided by the gross accounts receivable.||Applied Materials Inc.’s allowance as a percentage of accounts receivable, gross decreased from 2017 to 2018 and from 2018 to 2019.|